 Currently, she works with Our Data Bodies, a research collaborative that focuses on how big data and tech companies reproduce racism.
 The collaborative was featured in the New York Times’ 2020 Good Tech Awards.
 It’s an important study for the realities of a world where technology is inescapable.
 “They produce violence in a myriad of ways,” says Reynolds.
 She also is working on a multi-episode podcast called, “Blackness & Dance,” with Dani Kyengo and Vusi KaNkomo that explores the history and ties between Black culture and dance.
 Aside from these two projects, Reynolds continues to pursue her own cultural authorship.
 She has taught and guest lectured on critical media for the past two years, giving a lecture at the University of Cape Town last year.
 She tutors small groups about the cultural work she does and writes poetry, which she considers important to her imaginative work.

 All of her cultural work comes back to her time at OHIO.
-She notes that she wouldn’t be where she is today without the Office for Multicultural Student Access and Retention (OMSAR) and her mentor Dr. Jacob Okumu.
+She notes that she wouldn’t be where she is today without the Office of Multicultural Success and Retention (OMSAR) and her mentor Dr. Jacob Okumu.
 It was only after her OMSAR mentor, Jordyn Tramble, took her to see Fruitvale Station by Ryan Coogler that she decided to leave the College of Business and begin her Media Arts & Studies journey in an effort to dive deeper into issues addressed by that film.
 Reynolds says Professor Josh Antonuccio’s South By Southwest (SXSW) course gave her immense experience and helped her land her first internship.
 Dr. Karen Riggs’ work with critical social media furthered her scholarly inspiration.
 She was introduced to London through Professor Andre Gribou’s (School of Music) semester abroad program, and was shaped deeply by her time in the multicultural center, the African-American Studies Department, and the Women, Gender, and Sexuality Studies department.